 Mr. Chase also commented,

-The following table summarizes the Company’s financial results for the three and nine months ended May 31, 2017 and 2016.
+The following table summarizes the Company’s financial results for the three months and years ended August 31, 2017 and 2016.

 Chase Corporation, founded in 1946, is a leading manufacturer of protective materials for high-reliability applications throughout the world.